Mental Capacity

 Mental Capacity FAQ's

 Being unwell or having a mental illness doesn’t mean you lack mental capacity.
 Most people with a mental illness don’t lack capacity.
 Being detained in hospital under the Mental Health Act doesn’t mean in itself that you lack mental capacity.
 Making a bad decision in itself doesn’t mean that you lack mental capacity.
 It is also possible that someone may have the capacity to make some types of decisions but not others.
 That is why a mental health assessment result does not provide an answer to all capacity related questions.
+For mental health patients, it is especially important to safeguard their rights and ensure they receive the necessary support.

 Yes, that is possible.
 If someone regains capacity, following having the right assessments to prove it, they can go back to making decisions for themselves.
+In legal proceedings, if a person lacks capacity, a litigation friend may be appointed by the court to act on their behalf and ensure their interests are represented.

 Have other questions about serious personal injury claims?